-The chipmaker is a member of RE100, a global initiative of over 400 companies aiming to meet 100% of their electricity demand with renewable sources by 2050.
+SK Hynix is a member of RE100, a global initiative of over 400 companies aiming to meet 100% of their electricity demand with renewable sources by 2050.
 Despite the company's renewable energy goal, its current 30% achievement falls short of the global average (50%).
-Procuring electricity from an LNG fuelled power plant, with an asset life of 25 years or more, could jeopardize SK Hynix's RE100 target and market competitiveness, especially when U.S. customers are prioritizing manufacturers who use renewable energy.
+Procuring electricity from any new LNG-fired power plant, which has asset lives of 25 years or more, could jeopardize SK Hynix's RE100 target and market competitiveness, especially when U.S. customers are prioritizing manufacturers who use renewable energy.4